-We must periodically review and update our comprehensive plan policies and regulations for environmentally critical areas (ECA) based on the requirements in Washington state’s 1990 Growth Management Act (GMA).
+We periodically review and update our comprehensive plan policies and regulations for environmentally critical areas (ECA) based on the requirements in Washington State’s 1990 Growth Management Act (GMA).
 The GMA requires the largest and fastest growing counties and their cities to prepare comprehensive plans and development regulations.
 As part of the Act’s 14 goals, comprehensive plans and regulations must protect critical areas, such as wetlands and landslide-prone areas.

 We are beginning to review and update Seattle’s ECA policies and regulations to make sure they still comply with the Growth Management Act, to identify and correct any inconsistencies, and to improve their effectiveness.
-We will also review current best available science and update our policies and regulations considering any new information.
-We are required by Washington state to review and revise our ECA policies and regulations by June 30, 2015 (RCW 36.70A.130 and WAC 365-196-610).
+We will also review best available science and update our policies and regulations considering any new information.
+We are required by Washington State to review and revise our ECA policies and regulations by June 30, 2015 (RCW 36.70A.130 and WAC 365-196-610).

 By updating our ECA policies and regulations to improve their effectiveness and to include updated best available science, we can better protect our critical areas and manage development in areas that are hazardous to build on.
 We can also enhance the urban environment by protecting wetlands, fish and wildlife habitat, riparian corridors, and other ecological resources.
-The health of these areas is an important indicator of the overall health and wellbeing of our city.
+The health of these areas is an important indicator of the overall health and well-being of our city.

 Our updated ECA policies and regulations will continue to comply with the Growth Management Act and include current best available science.